-- 1. Click on the File menu and select New Build from the palette or click on if it appears at the top of the screen.
-Click on the Rings button near the bottom of the model kit, click on the name of whatever ring is shown and select Cyclohexane in the menu.
+- 1. Click on the File menu and select New Build from the palette or click on at the top of the screen.
+Click on the Rings button near the bottom of the model kit, click on the selection bar and choose Cyclohexane from the menu of rings.
 Double click anywhere on screen. - 2.
 Select sp2 carbon from the model kit.
-Double click on any carbon (not free valence).
+Double click on any carbon atom (not a free valence).
 The sp3 hybridized center will be replaced by an sp2 hybridized carbon.